SemlanBakelsen/Quizels/README.md

 ### Console errors
 console errors would appear when clicking buttons at the end of the quiz.
 This was resolved by removing the event listeners for the buttons.

+During implementation of the retake quiz button at the end, there would appear console errors when clicking the retake quiz button.
+This was resolved by adding the event listener to the button at the correct place, previously it was placed in a function that activated when the button was pressed.

 ## Credit
 Made use of [W3Schools](https://www.w3schools.com/js/) and their JavaScript tutorials for inspiration and code snippets.